onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 Onedata (e.g. Quality of Service, data distribution management, dataset management).

-The file browser is always presented in the context a single [space](spaces.md).
+The file browser is always presented in the context of a single [space](spaces.md).
 It becomes available when the space is [supported](spaces.md#request-support-for-space) by at least one [provider](providers.md) and can be invoked by navigating to the **DATA > _Space name_ > Files** tab, or clicking the **FILES** tile in the space **Overview**.